sophieSpacee/sophieSpacee/README.md

 - I am a full stack developer.

 - 👀 With 5 years of experience in Workplace Management Consulting, I decided to focus on a SaaS product for real estate professionals.
 In order to be able to code an MVP, I followed a 6-month training to become a full-stack developer.
-I designed and developed Spacee myself, here is my journey: https://github.com/sophieSpacee/sophieSpacee/blob/main/spacee-development.md
+I designed and developed Spacee myself, here is my journey: https://github.com/sophieSpacee/sophieSpacee/blob/main/spacee-development.md.
+By the way, Spacee is now online, you can check it out here: https://www.spacee-workplace.com/

 - I have been working as a full stack developer at Addworking for a year now, here is what I learned: https://github.com/sophieSpacee/sophieSpacee/blob/main/firstyear.md